 "Be prepared for a potentially long and exhaustive search.
 My own job search took a nation-wide effort, about 90 job applications, dozens of phone interviews, a few in-person interviews and a grand total of about a year (nine-months of full-time searching) before I secured my first position at St. Cloud State University in St. Cloud, Minnesota.
 There were days when I was ready to give up and resort to being a server at the local chain restaurant which was supporting me during the search, but I knew that I wanted to work in EA and now was the time to put myself out there in order to break in." –Peggy Retka, education abroad expert

 This is an email listserv designed to help professionals in the field share resources and information.
 SECUSS-L provides a place for professionals who work in education abroad to share their experience and knowledge.
 Advisers, administrators and program directors find postings about programming issues, program and scholarship announcements, job openings and much more.
 Plus, you can subscribe for free.
 Follow etiquette and guidelines when receiving or posting to SECUSS-L.

 These are designed to address specific topics in EA.
 You can find more details about these offerings at the NAFSA website.
 They help you stay up-to-date in the field.

-Consider International Education conferences sponsored by NAFSA, the FORUM, Diversity Abroad, or CIEE.
+Consider International Education conferences sponsored by NAFSA, the FORUM, or Diversity Abroad.
 There are both regional and national conferences so you can usually find something in your area.
 Also consider local conferences that deal with the field of international education.
 While there, be sure to network and look for jobs, but also attend sessions.
 These give you an idea of the current and relevant topics in the field.
 "Hot topics" provide you an insider’s view and this knowledge can assist you in the application and interview processes.
 To help with the cost of attendance, you may want to consider volunteering at the conference in exchange for a portion of your fee.